tdurieux/anonymous_github/docs/github-app-setup.md

 ## User flow

-Sign in offers App and OAuth choices.
-Both resolve the same existing account by its GitHub numeric user ID.
+Sign in offers one GitHub App button and resolves existing accounts by GitHub numeric user ID.
+Signing in preserves existing OAuth credentials and resource bindings.
+If the App is disabled, the button uses OAuth instead.

+An older account without a GitHub ID receives a one-time recovery prompt.
+The user verifies the previous OAuth connection, then resumes App authorization.
+Recovery is bound to the expected account and GitHub ID and expires after ten minutes.
 A signed-in user cannot attach a different GitHub identity.
-Legacy accounts without a verified GitHub ID require account recovery;
 App login never automatically links by username or email.

 On the anonymization form, **Connect read-only GitHub access** starts user authorization and then repository installation. **Allow repository access on